100 Notable alumni of

 -

 Jeffrey Roy Holland is an American educator and religious leader.
-He served as the ninth President of Brigham Young University (BYU) and is a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+He served as the ninth president of Brigham Young University (BYU) and is the acting president of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 As a member of the Quorum of the Twelve, Holland is accepted by the church as a prophet, seer, and revelator.
-Currently, he is the fourth most senior apostle in the church.
+Currently, he is the third most senior apostle in the church.

 -